cmrg-lab/Pediatric-Atlas/README.md

 If you use the pediatric atlas or any of these tools in your research, please cite the following citation!

-> Qi A, Kim C, Young N, Yu X, Crabb BT, Schuchardt EL, Hegde S, Mauger C, Young AA, Omens JH, McCulloch AD, Narayan HK.
+> Qi, A. et al. (2025).
 A Pediatric Cardiac Shape Atlas: Insights into the Structure of Young Healthy Hearts.
-In: Functional Imaging and Modeling of the Heart (FIMH) 2025. (in press)
+In: Chabiniok, R., Zou, Q., Hussain, T., Nguyen, H.H., Zaha, V.G., Gusseva, M. (eds) Functional Imaging and Modeling of the Heart.
+FIMH 2025.
+Lecture Notes in Computer Science, vol 15673.
+Springer, Cham. https://doi.org/10.1007/978-3-031-94562-5_14

 <!-- ACKNOWLEDGMENTS -->
 <!--## Acknowledgments-->